specklesystems/speckle-docs/dev/server-setup-k8s.md

 - [Download the `values.yaml` file from the Helm chart repository](https://raw.githubusercontent.com/specklesystems/helm/main/charts/speckle-server/values.yaml) and save it as `values.yaml` to the current directory on your local machine.
 We will be editing and using this file in the following steps.

 - Fill in the requested fields and save the file:
+  - `namespace`: required, we are using `speckle` in this guide so change this value
   - `domain`: optional, providing a domain name will use HTTPS to encrypt your data when you send/receive from your Speckle Server if you also installed the CertManager and Ingress in the previous steps.
   - `server.email`: optional, enabling emails will enable extra features like sending invites.
 This requires the `email_password` secret to have been set in Step 2.
   - `db.certificate`: required, this can be found by clicking `Download CA certificate` in your database's overview page on DigitalOcean.
 You can find your Postgres database by selecting it from the [Database page on DigitalOcean](https://cloud.digitalocean.com/databases).
 When entering the data, please be careful with indentation.
 We recommend reading [Helm's guide on formatting multiline strings](https://helm.sh/docs/chart_template_guide/yaml_techniques/#strings-in-yaml).